 - Wil Lou Gray Opportunity School

-For private custody, visitation or family court matters, you may wish to contact your local Clerk of Court’s Office or speak to an attorney.
-If you need an attorney, you may contact the Lawyer Referral Service at 803-799-7100 if you live in Richland or Lexington Counties, or 1-800-868-2284 for all other counties.
+For private custody, visitation, or other family court matters, please contact your local Clerk of Court’s office or speak to an attorney.
+If you need an attorney, you may contact the South Carolina Bar’s Lawyer Referral Service at (803) 799-7100 in Richland or Lexington counties, or 800-868-2284 for all other counties.

 Any questions or concerning involving another Department of Children’s Advocacy division should be sent directly to the appropriate division director: